Version Control and Software Audits: What You Need To Know

 - Use Helix Core to record all commands executed by users and their access to all file contents.
 This is important for both IP protection as well as potential audit requirements.

-- Review server logs.
+- Review structured or unstructured server logs.

 Many Helix Core admins also use tools like Splunk, or the open source ELK stack, to more easily analyze Helix Core server logs, including real-time dashboards.